Skip to content

 cache:paths

 To select files or directories to cache, use the paths parameter.
-This parameter only supports relative paths.
+This parameter supports only relative paths.

 Example: